kitconcept/volto-light-theme/docs/reference/widgets.md

 Internally it stores data using the `blocks`/`blocks_layout` keys, so it uses the standard blocks serializer machinery.
 Uses the {file}`/src/components/widgets/BlocksObject` component.

-This is the shape of the types of the component:
+The following snippet shows the shape of the types of the component.

 ```ts
 export type BlocksObjectWidgetProps = {